d-w-moore/irods-dev-orientation/README.md

 ```
 sudo apt-get install -y postgresql
 ```
-And before we forget to do it (the ICAT database and an admin user 'irods' are required to run or build iRODS):
+And before we forget to do it (the ICAT database and an admin role (user, if you like) 'irods' are required to run or build iRODS):

-Assume the role of the postgres user :
+Now become the postgres user :
 ```
 sudo su - postgres
 ```